GNU-Ymir/Documentations/interoperabilite/avec-c.md

-# Avec C
+# With C

-It would be sensless, to ignore the vast array of C API's available, that's why Ymir is designed to fit perfectly with C language.
+It would be sensless, to ignore the vast array of C API's available, that's why **Ymir** is designed to fit perfectly with C language.

 ## Calling C function